mickaelosvaldo1999/Exploring-LSTM-for-Bitcoin-Price-Prediction/README.md

 # Exploring LSTM for Bitcoin Price Prediction
-This research focuses on analyzing the relationship between Bitcoin price, trading rates, and volume to predict prices in 15-minute candle intervals.
-The study proposes the use of Long Short-Term Memory (LSTM) neural networks for developing a reliable prediction model.
+This research focuses on analyzing the relationship between Bitcoin prices, trading rates and volume to predict prices in 15-minute candle intervals.
+The study proposes the use of Long Short-Term Memory (LSTM) neural network for developing a reliable prediction model.
 Historical Bitcoin data was obtained from the Binance API and underwent collection and preprocessing.
 The performance of the prediction model is